-What’s Happening Now: There are still JRPGs coming on the Vita, ...more
+What's Happening Now: There are still JRPGs coming on the Vita, but now ...more

 Yet another good idea down the crapper due to technical shortcomings.
 Low battery life, poorer quality picture and sound and lack of extras were bad enough, but they sold at the same price as regular DVDs.
 With portable DVD players entering the market, this idea was shot down like a one-winged duck and UMD movies were discontinued before long.